add Enumerable#exclude? antonym

-#9 Updated by Rodrigo Rosenfeld Rosas almost 3 years ago
+#9 Updated by Rodrigo Rosenfeld Rosas about 3 years ago

 I think I've misunderstood the question posed by Nikolai.
 I've just read it again but I think that the other meaning presented by him doesn't make any sense. "does the array contain the elements that should be excluded?".
 Really?
 I read this like in English: